pablo-sg-pacheco/wp-marvelous-debug/readme.txt

 * `SCRIPT_DEBUG`
 * `SAVEQUERIES`

-= Generate a reduced log file =
+== Generate a reduced log file ==
-It's possible to generate a reduced duplicate log file (debug-reduced.log) from the original one loading only the last files from it.
-Something like the tail command from Linux.
+It's possible to generate a reduced duplicate log file (debug-reduced.log) from the original one loading only the last lines from it (something like the tail command from Linux).

 == Installation ==